 It's often said that "Content is King."
 This is because the words you use in your marketing materials can help you better connect with your target market.
 But not all content is the same.

-What is the best type of content if your goal is to grow your business?
+What is the best type of content if your goal is to grow your health-based business?
 Here are a few options to consider.

 Customer-centric website content.
-When creating your website content, there is a huge push to make sure it is search engine optimized.
+When creating your health website content, there is a huge push to make sure it is search engine optimized.
 While this is definitely important, the one way in which many businesses miss the mark is they focus more on themselves than on the consumer.